Isabel Apawo Phiri: Career

 Phiri is a teacher by profession.
-She is regarded as the "mother" of the Circle of Concerned African Women Theologians in Malawi.
+She is regarded as one "mother" of the Circle of Concerned African Women Theologians in Malawi.
 She participated in the convocation of the Circle in 1989 and established the Circle in Malawi in 1993, with its first conference held at her home in Chirunga in 1994.
 She joined with three other women academics at the University of Malawi to research and write on women's issues.
 In 1995, she presented their research findings on sexual harassment and rape on campus at the university and was the victim of violent attacks from students and staff in response, for speaking about such a taboo topic.
 Her house was stoned and her office damaged.
 She was later threatened with excommunication from the Blantyre Synod of the Presbyterian Church of Central Africa for "inciting church women to seek gender justice."
 Due to these incidents, Phiri left Malawi for Namibia in 1996.
 Phiri was also involved in promoting the ordination of women in the Blantyre Synod, marching against the Synod's policy of barring women from ordination in 1995.

 Phiri was a lecturer in the Department of Theology and Religious Studies at Chancellor College of the University of Malawi, before becoming Professor of African Theology and Dean of the School of Religion, Philosophy and Classics at the University of KwaZulu-Natal in Pietermaritzburg.
 She has also taught at Zomba Theological College and served as editor of the Journal of Gender and Religion in Africa.
-From 2002 until 2007 she was general coordinator of the Circle of Concerned African Women Theologians.
+From 2002 until 2007 she was the general coordinator of the Circle of Concerned African Women Theologians.
 She also served as moderator of the World Council of Churches' Commission on Education and Ecumenical Formation.

 Phiri's research interests are in African theology, feminist theology and HIV/AIDS.
 She was a theological advisor for the Africa Bible Commentary, and wrote the articles on Ruth, Rape, The Bible and Polygamy, and Weddings and Lobola.